 Contra (Japan)

 We live in a time now where a significant number of Japanese video games are released almost simultaneously worldwide.
-That is a tremendous feat regardless of title but is especially impressive for Rpgs.
-Back in the 80s this wasn’t the case.
+That is a tremendous feat regardless of title but is especially impressive for RPGs.
+Back in the 80s this was not the case.
 There were often months or even years between a game’s initial release and when it came to the west.
 If you were in Europe, it was even longer; Captain Skyhawk was a 1990 release in the states but was one of the last releases in Europe in 1994!

 Contra 070 Contra 057 Contra 096 Contra 038

 In all other respects this is the exact same game.
 All of the item and enemy placements are exactly the same so your skill carries over.
 Regardless of which version you play Contra is a beloved classic for a reason.
 The NES version, while it looks worse, is a clear improvement over the arcade game with its longer levels and redesigned bosses.
-I’ve never been much of a fan of multiplayer but I still enjoy a quick coop session every now and then.
+I have never been much of a fan of multiplayer but I still enjoy a quick coop session every now and then.

 In Closing